nauerster/developer-guides/code/AngularJS.md

 Both are singleton objects (otherwise known as stateless objects) that contain useful functions that carry out specific task.
 Services are responsible for holding the business logic.
 Keeping that logic outside of your controller is important.
 A controller is only responsible for binding modal data to views using $scope.
 It should not contain logic to fetch data or manipulate it.

-The main difference between the two is in the way we reference thier methods.
+The main difference between the two is in the way we reference their methods.

-### AngularJS .service
+### Service

 Notice: how we create service methods using `this.methodname`.